TheBodger/MMM-SimplePlayer/README.md

 	position: "top_left",
 	config: {
 		autoplay: true,
-		playTracks: false, //Means eithe play from the directory or not, must be false to use the playlist
+		playTracks: false, //Means either play from the directory or not, must be false to use the playlist
 		musicDirectory: "modules/MMM-SimplePlayer/music",
 		usePlaylist: true,
 		playlistName: "examplePlaylist.m3u",